open-policy-agent/opa/site/tutorials/docker-authorization/index.md

 ## Goals

-This example helps you get started with OPA and introduces you to core concepts in OPA, including Rego the language used to define policies.
+This tutorial helps you get started with OPA and introduces you to core concepts in OPA, including Rego the language used to define policies.

 > Policy enabling an application decouples the policy implementation from the business logic so that administrators can define policy without changing the application while still keeping up with the size, complexity, and dynamic nature of modern applications.
 {: .opa-tip}